Wanaiysha/Changing-nuclear-network-rate/Readme.md

 ```

 - CHANGING OTHER NUCLEAR REACTIONS IN VITAL.F90

-Information from Marco Pignatari, it is impossible to read nuclear reaction from only a single source.Special reactions that are hardwired are 3a,c12c12 and cO reactions.
-Other burnings can be changed or updated manually in the VITAL.F90.
+Information from Marco Pignatari, it is impossible to read nuclear reaction from only a single source.
+Vital.F90 computes the charged particle reaction network using formula and adopts special reactions rates from tables (3alpha,c12c12 and CO reactions).
+Hence, only formulated reaction rates can be changed or updated manually in the VITAL.F90.
 (Some reactions are very outdated and could use some updates)
+(Note to Aisha : Maybe those special rates table can be updated too?)

 The vital.F90 works with several subroutines: